Easy Fudge Recipe

 - To cut the fudge, lift the fudge out of the baking pan using the overhanging parchment edges.
 Cut into 1-inch squares.

-- Store fudge in an airtight container in the refrigerator.
+- Store fudge in an airtight container lined with parchment paper in the refrigerator.